Tomáš Pekhart: Legia Warsaw

 On 10 February 2020, Pekhart agreed to a two-and-a-half-year deal with Ekstraklasa side Legia Warsaw.
 On 22 February 2020, Pekhart made his debut for Legia, scoring his club's fourth goal in a 4–0 victory over Jagiellonia Białystok.
 On 7 June 2020, Pekhart scored two goals to help Legia to a 1–3 victory over Wisła Kraków.
 He ended his first season in Poland appearing in 11 league matches scoring 5 goals, helping Legia to a league title.

 On 21 March 2021, Pekhart scored four goals in a 4–0 victory over Zagłębie Lubin.
 During the 2020–21 season, he was the leading scorer in Ekstraklasa, scoring 22 goals as Legia won the league title again.
 On 14 July 2021, Pekhard scored the second goal in a 2–0 victory in the second leg of the first round of UEFA Champions League qualifying against FK Bodø/Glimt as the Polish champions advanced to the next round.
 Pekhart ended the 2021–22 season in Poland appearing in 45 matches and scoring 10 goals, in a season in which Legia finished 10th in the league standings.
 After rejecting offers to renew his contract by Legia, Pekhart left the Polish club on 30 June 2022.

 Gaziantep

 On 10 August 2022, Pekhart joined Gaziantep in Turkey on a two-year contract.

 Return to Legia Warsaw

 On 30 January 2023, Pekhart agreed to a one-and-a-half-year deal with Ekstraklasa side Legia Warsaw.

 On 23 May 2025, Legia announced they would not extend their deal with Pekhart for the following season.

+FK Dukla Prague

+On 4 January 2026, Pekhart signed a contract with Dukla Prague.
+On 26 May 2026, his 37th birthday, Pekhart announced on Instagram the end of his career.